Monday, December 20, 2010

 However, in the Civil War, the conspiracy theory accused the Southern generals of being traitors.

-Here is a lesson: Be careful when comparing historical processes and events!
+Here's a lesson: Be cautious when comparing historical processes and events.

 *